paintparty/fireworks/README.md

 The `?` macro also provides a bevy of functionality that can be controlled an optional leading keyword flag and/or a map of options.
 For example, when it is necessary to view a data structure in its entirety, or without any truncation of values, you can pass specific options at the call site, or simply just include `:+`, or `:pp`, or `:js` as the leading argument to **`fireworks.core/?`**.

 All the available alternate printing modes for **`fireworks.core/?`** and their behaviors are outlined in the table below.
-These modes are activated by passing an optional leading keyword flag.
+These modes are activated by passing one or more optional leading keyword flags.
+They are fully composable.
 Unless noted otherwise, **`fireworks.core/?`** will always return the value passed to it.

 <br>